 Transvestite is a term referring to people who wear the clothing usually associated with the "opposite" gender.
+Some Transvestites later come out as Trans.
 More commonly this refers to people who were assigned male at birth who wear "Womens" clothing.
-This is partly due to societal acceptance of women wearing "Mens" clothing and partly because there has been more awareness of male transvestism than female.

 There is a distinction to be made between sex and gender.
-Wikipedia describes it thus:
+Wikipedia describes it like this:

 The distinction between sex and gender differentiates sex (the anatomy of an individual's reproductive system, and secondary sex characteristics) from gender, which can refer to either social roles based on the sex of the person (gender role) or personal identification of one's own gender based on an internal awareness (gender identity).
 In some circumstances, an individual's assigned sex and gender do not align, and the person may be transgender, gender-nonconforming, non-binary, or intersex.
 The sex and gender distinction is not universal.

 In ordinary speech, sex and gender are often used interchangeably.

-(Source: WIKIPEDIA - https://en.wikipedia.org/wiki/Sex and gender distinction)
+(Source: WIKIPEDIA - https://en.wikipedia.org/wiki/Sex\and\gender\distinction)